SoftingIndustrial/datafeed-edge-connector/Licenses/SoftingLicenseServer/README.md

 ### Activating newly copied licenses

+The downloaded `*.lic` files need to be copied to the mounted volume of the Docker container.
+This is how the license server will use them, stored in the persistent volume.

-Once the new license files are copied to the volume of the container, it needs to be restarted in order for the new files to be activated.
+Once the new license files are copied to the shared volume, the container needs to be restarted in order for the new files to be activated.

 ```
 docker restart licsrv